 Is blonde espresso the same as a blonde roast?

 In terms of roasting, a blonde espresso and blonde roast are pretty much the same.
 The differences come down to how you brew the coffee.
 Blonde espresso is more concentrated and made using an espresso machine.
 Blonde roast is made using a drip coffee maker, French press, or pour-over.

 How much caffeine is in 3 shots of Starbucks Blonde espresso?

-If you go into your local Starbucks and order a triple shot Starbucks blonde espresso, there’s approximately 225mg of caffeine.
+A triple shot of Starbucks blonde espresso has approximately 225mg of caffeine.

 Blonde and regular espresso coffee recipes have a lot of similarities, but the roast level of a blonde espresso gives it a few extra benefits compared to a regular espresso - it gives you sweeter tasting coffee and a bigger kick in your morning java.

 In terms of blonde espresso vs regular espresso, you will find that a normal espresso gives you stronger tasting notes complimented by sweeter flavors.